ooesili/nvim-treesitter/README.md

     -- optional entries:
-    branch = "main", -- default branch in case of git repo if different from master generate_requires_npm = false, -- if stand-alone parser without npm dependencies requires_generate_from_grammar = false, -- if folder contains pre-generated src/parser.c }, filetype = "zu", -- if filetype does not match the parser name
+    branch = "main", -- default branch in case of git repo if different from master generate_requires_npm = false, -- if stand-alone parser without npm dependencies location = "tree-sitter-zimbu/zimbu", -- if the grammer files are in a subdirectory requires_generate_from_grammar = false, -- if folder contains pre-generated src/parser.c }, filetype = "zu", -- if filetype does not match the parser name